 Field instructors and students may find at times that they are unable to satisfactorily resolve concerns.
 The first step is to contact and meet with the seminar practicum instructor.
-If the concern is still not able to be resolved or if the concern involves the seminar practicum instructor, the student and/or the field instructor may bring the concern to the Field Coordinator.
-If the concern is not resolved, the next step is for the student, field instructor or field coordinator is to contact the BSW Program Director.
+If the concern is still not able to be resolved or if the concern involves the seminar practicum instructor, the student and/or the field instructor may bring the concern to the Director of Field Education.
+If the concern is not resolved, the next step is for the student, field instructor or Director of Field Education is to contact the BSW Program Chair.